A global archive of independent reviews of everything happening from the beginning of the millennium

 Streaming has altered everything.
 If the algorithm gets it to you only once you have heard it, and you can work out for yourself who an emerging artist is, and if you are listening to country music from Europe that is the best way.

 Of those who have been in the country music space and have emerged in the past few years, I find Ashley Monroe and Aaron Lee Tasjan probably the most accomplished.
 I am not surprised though that, say, Jason Isbell is a much bigger name.
-He consistently sounds like country even without steel.
+These days, he consistently sounds like country even without steel.
 Monroe's latest album is a little less country and Tasjan declines being called country though his early work could be said to have been an inspired development of it.
 Who wants to be pigeonholed if you have the talent to range wide?

 So there is always space for someone to be real country as others vacate the territory.